Council Approved Dropped Kerb Contractors

 You can find out if you require planning permission by contacting your local council (you can identify the relevant council at the government website).
 How much it costs to apply will depend upon your specific location.

-If permission is approved, you then you need to locate a local contractor to perform the work for you.
+If permission is approved, you then you need to find a local contractor to perform the work for you.

-It’s definitely not a DIY job as the council will have requirements that service providers must meet.
-Some will only permit you to use their approved contractors, while others make it possible for you to use your own, provided that they are certified to the requirements of the New Roads and Street Works Act 1991, and hold public liability insurance.
-For this case, there might be an added fee for highway inspections by the council.
+It’s definitely not a DIY job as the council will have requirements that contractors must meet.
+Several will only permit you to use their approved contractors, while others make it possible for you to use your own, provided that they are certified to the requirements of the New Roads and Street Works Act 1991, and hold public liability insurance.
+For this case, there might be an additional charge for highway inspections by the council.

 new dropped kerb in Moorhaigh